alekratz/markov-gen/README.md

 `javac -classpath lib/*.jar:.:bin/ src/*.java -d bin/`

 I've included a nice script for you to use if you so please, to run the project. `./run.sh` will do the trick.
-I feel like usage instructions for the software itself is fairly obvious, so I won't detail it here.
+I feel like usage instructions for the software itself are fairly obvious after you run it, so I won't detail it here.